 The Power-Up Scholarship Program provides opportunities for motivated students to accelerate their growth personally, professionally, and academically in line with the College's Pathway to Empowerment (P2E) initiative.
 Each year, students that complete the Power-Up checkpoints by attending designated campus events and other empowering activities are able to earn between \$1,000 and \$2,000 scholarship for the subsequent academic year.
-Tobe eligible, students must apply and be accepted into Power-Up by the posted deadline each fall.
+To be eligible, students must apply and be accepted into Power-Up by the posted deadline each fall.
 Students must complete an application, including an essay on one of the four phases of the Pathway to Empowerment (P2E).

-Additional details may be found on the Lake Erie College website under "P2E" or by contacting the Coordinator for Co-Curricular and Academic Engagement.
+Additional details may be found on the Lake Eric College website under "P2E" or by contacting the Director of Co-Curricular Engagement and Diversity Initiatives Annalise Gatautis at agatautis@lec.edu..
 More information here: www.lec.edu/powerupscholarshipprogram/